Richiban/CodeFlea/README.md

 ```

-## Commands for navigating objects
+# Movements

+## Moving

-These movement commands are laid out on the QWERTY keyboard in the same layout as a normal arrow cluster:
+The basic movement commands are laid out on the QWERTY keyboard in the same way as a normal arrow cluster:

 ```
       ┌───┐                   ┌───┐